 I joined Symphony Nova Scotia’s team back in 2006, and after all this time, I still believe I have one of the best jobs in the city.
-In my role as Director of Communications and Marketing, I have the unique pleasure of helping to spread the word about our orchestra, and building its relationships with our patrons, families, and communities.
+In my role as Director of Marketing and Communications, I have the unique pleasure of helping to spread the word about our orchestra, and building its relationships with our patrons, families, and communities.
 As a huge fan of music – and an even bigger fan of Symphony Nova Scotia – it doesn’t get much better than that!

 My background is in communications and the arts, and I’ve previously held positions with the Atlantic Fringe Festival, Mount Allison University, and Empire Theatres.
 I have an Advanced Diploma in Public Relations from NSCC, as well as a Bachelor of Arts from Mount Allison University (where I spent an inordinate amount of time hanging around the music department).